exasol/bucketfs-java/doc/system_requirements.md

 Needs: dsn

-#### Deleting a File from BucketFs
+#### Deleting a File from BucketFS

 `req~deleting-a-file-from-bucketfs~1`

-BFSJ can delete a file from BucketFs.
+BFSJ can delete a file from BucketFS.

 Needs: dsn